hrachovcovat/english/02_impression.md/Impression.md

 ### What's bothering me?

 ![T-shirt mockup with a printing of a white plastic cup and question 'Are u sure about it?'.](img.md/plastic.jpg) **Alt text:** T-shirt mockup with a printing of a white plastic cup and question 'Are u sure about it?'.

 Source of the t-shirt mockup <a href="https://www.freepik.com/psd/mockup">Mockup psd created by Vectorium - www.freepik.com</a>

-### Some of ordinarily unordinary moments or things captured in my life
+### Some of ordinarily unordinary photos captured in my life

 ![Photo of round stairs captured from bellow giving the feeling of infinity.](img.md/schody11.jpg)
 ![Long exposure photo of a spinning head sculpture.](img.md/head.jpg)